CPinhoK/ASE_TP2_G6/README.md

 Mini Projects for the class of Arquiteturas para Sistemas Embutidos regarding the ESP32 architecture.

 # Application 1: I2C + PWM
+In this app we use I2C communication to get the temperature reading from the TC74 temperature sensor.
+Then with this value, we use the led pwm controller to control the luminosity intensity of a led.
+So if the temperature is increased the luminosity gets stronger, otherwise it gets weaker.

 ### Logical schematic diagram
 ![plot](./I2C_PWM/I2C-PWM.png)